jasonaaronwilson/omni-c/README.md

    inline functions though this allows these statements to side-effect variables and even "loop" or otherwise change control flow). gcc may already allow this but it's not standard C yet.
-1. fluid_let - this makes thread local variables "cool" again and inverts dependency injection back to just having dependencies. (global variables that are fluid must have the `fluid` anntoation applied to them).
+1. fluid_let - this makes thread local variables very useful inverting dependency injection back to just having dependencies. (global variables that are fluid must have the `fluid` anntoation applied to them).
 1. C++ style templates as a basis for generic programming.
 No "OOP" required.
 You can write your own generic container and since there is no inheritance (because there is no OOP), I can't see the reason